NordicHPC/sonar/doc/HOWTO-DAEMON.md

 If there is a `topic-prefix` then it is prefixed to each data packet's topic.
 A popular value would be `test` to tag the data coming from test setups.
 (See "DATA MESSAGE FORMATS" below for more about topics.)
 It is a bad idea to use characters other than a-z, 0-9, or hyphen within the prefix.

+If `hostname-only` is set then node names are always reported as leaf names only, ie, `c1-10.fox` is reported as `c1-10` in all contexts.
+Without this setting, host names can variously be reported in full (how the node is known to itself) or as the leaf only (how Slurm knows it), requiring the back-end to deal with the diversity.

 ### `[kafka]` section